ofux/Digger-Documentation/README.md

 Keep in mind that digging has a cost.
 To prevent performance issues at runtime, keep the brush size as small as possible.
 Also, try to call the *Modify* method at most one time per frame.

+You can also improve performance by:
+- lowering the size of chunks (set it to 16) in the Settings tab
+- disabling LODs generation

 Note: if you are using CTS, Digger has to compute mesh tangents which slows down the build process.